Education: Harvard, B.A. Harvard Masters in Education, (Ed.M)

 We travel to Placencia, load our belongings onto the ferry and head east to the Sapodilla Marine Reserve on the southernmost section of the Belize Barrier Reef Reserve System.
 Considered by many to be the most beautiful range of cayes (islands) in Belizean waters, this UNESCO World Heritage Site covers more than 48 square miles and includes 14 cayes.

 Shallow fringing reefs wind their way around the outside of the sand and mangroves as they slope away toward the outer coral islets.
 Inside the shallowest area – a depth of just 15 feet – angelfish, snapper, parrotfish, butterfly fish, and a host of other reef-dwellers reside.
 Beyond the lagoons with their sandy bottoms and lush beds of seagrass, the depth increases; swirling colonies of lettuce coral and stands of staghorn coral create an underwater fantasyland that is colorful and teeming with larger fish such as schooling jacks and spadefish.

 We settle in on the small private Coral Caye, our island home for the next two weeks, while we work toward our PADI SCUBA diving certifications.
 No diving knowledge is required.
-Depending on your level of experience, each individual will have the ability to work toward open water certification, advanced open water diver and/or rescue diver certification, and master diver.
+Depending on your level of experience, each individual will have the opportunity to work toward their Open Water, Advanced Open Water diver, Rescue Diver, or Specialty certification.

 Once we have completed our training, we dive into our service work: identifying, tracking, and cataloging the species of animals and coral to better understand reef growth and how to sustain a healthy underwater environment.